Lü Shinang

 Lü Shinang (died 1121) was the leader of a Chinese Manichaean group who led an uprising against the Song dynasty in Taizhou, Zhejiang.
 He also appears as a minor character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-In the novel, he is a subordinate of Fang La, a rebel leader that the 108 Stars of Destiny have to defeat after they received amnesty from Emperor Huizong.
+In the novel, he is a subordinate of Fang La, a rebel leader whom the 108 Stars of Destiny have to defeat after they received amnesty from Emperor Huizong.